Dear all, I am conducting job evaluations and I would like to have an insight into the HAY Guide Chart-Profile Method. Could anybody help?

 From United Arab Emirates, Abu Dhabi

-Found this article which you may find useful.
+Found this article that you may find useful.

 THE HAY GUIDE CHART-PROFILE METHOD OF JOB EVALUATION